DevGruGold/xmrt-test-env/README.md

 ## Deployment

 The application can be deployed to Vercel by connecting your GitHub repository to Vercel and configuring the environment variables.
+See the [vercel-deployment-guide.md](vercel-deployment-guide.md) for detailed instructions.

 ## Smart Contracts